training-datalab/old-training-datalab.com/_pages/2021-12-02-impact-ranking.md

 </table>
 <small>Note: The affiliations have been standardised.
 Data collected on December 2, 2021.</small><br />

+### Disclaimer

+<p align="justify">Please bear in mind that this citation data comes from own user-created profiles on Google Scholar, whose coverage is not as rigorous as Scopus or Web of Science.
+In addition, the main ranking criterion is the H-Index, which has some limitations and is subject to bias and manipulation in some cases.
+Our quarterly ranking elaboration does not involve rearranging data, we focus on ordering the list by H-Index and citation.</p>

 ### Would you like to suggest someone?

 - Please send an email to <a href="mailto:cps-ranking@training-datalab.com">cps-ranking@training-datalab.com</a>.